DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-3-induction-tutor-materials.md

 Demonstrate consistently high behavioural expectations, by:

-- 1e Creating a culture of respect and trust in the classroom that supports all pupils to succeed (for example, by modelling the types of courteous behaviour expected of pupils)
+- 1e.
+Creating a culture of respect and trust in the classroom that supports all pupils to succeed (for example, by modelling the types of courteous behaviour expected of pupils).
-- 1g Applying rules, sanctions and rewards in line with school policy, escalating behaviour incidents as appropriate
+- 1g.
+Applying rules, sanctions and rewards in line with school policy, escalating behaviour incidents as appropriate.

 Develop a positive, predictable and safe environment for pupils, by:

-- 7f Using early and least-intrusive interventions as an initial response to low level disruption.
+- 7f.
+Using early and least-intrusive interventions as an initial response to low level disruption.

 Build trusting relationships, by:

-- 7l Responding consistently to pupil behaviour
+- 7l.
+Responding consistently to pupil behaviour.

 #### Think-pair-share activity